-Fraud in revenue recognition Audit approach Material misstatement due to fraudulent financial reporting relating to revenue recognition is a presumed risk in ISA 240 (The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Income recognised in the IJB's accounts are contributions received from the IJB's funding partners.
-Given the nature of income we have rebutted the risk.
-We will review our Statements). assessment during the fieldwork stage of our audit.
-The presumption is that the IJB could adopt accounting policies or recognise income in such a way as to lead to a material misstatement in the reported financial position.
+Fraud in revenue recognition Audit approach Material misstatement due to fraudulent financial reporting relating to revenue recognition is a presumed risk in ISA 240 (The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements).
+We have rebutted this risk as we have assessed there is low incentive or opportunity to manipulate requisition transactions.
+The presumption is that Clydeplan could adopt accounting policies or recognise income in such a way as to lead to a material misstatement in the reported financial position.
+Given the financial pressures facing the public sector as a whole, there is an inherent fraud risk associated with the recording of income around the year end.
+However, we do not deem this risk to be present in requisitions received from the constituent local authorities due to a lack of incentive and opportunity to manipulate transactions.
+We also rebut this risk in relation to other income as it is not material to the accounts.